aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can move to a specific section or paragraph by using the [MoveToParagraph](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToParagraph(int,int)) or [MoveToSection](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToSection(int)) methods.
 In addition, you can specify an index to move the cursor to any position or a specified character in a paragraph within the **MoveToParagraph** method.

-The following code example shows how to move to a specific section and a specific paragraph in a document:
+The following code example demonstrates how to move to a specific section and a specific paragraph in a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToSectionParagraph-DocumentBuilderMoveToSectionParagraph.java" >}}